aranya-project/aranya/docs/overview.md

 -   **Clear Accountability Structures:** Align access permissions with authenticated entities identities, ensuring individuals are accountable for actions within their scope.

--   **Adherence to Industry Regulations and Compliance:** Meet Zero Trust and other data acccess policy requirements, such as the DoD Zero Trust Strategy.
+-   **Adherence to Industry Regulations and Compliance:** Meet Zero Trust and other data access policy requirements, such as the DoD Zero Trust Strategy.

 -   **Streamlined Access Management:** Automate and streamline access management processes, decreasing the burden on IT and ensuring efficient onboarding and offboarding processes.